cgoncalves/cumulus_topology_converter/documentation/README.md

 ###Providers
 Topology Converter supports the use of two providers, Virtualbox and Libvirt (/w KVM).
 Virtualbox is the default provider.

-Libvirt (/w KVM):

-To use Libvirt/KVM specify the -p option
+To use Libvirt/KVM specify the "-p libvirt" option

 ```
 -p PROVIDER, --provider PROVIDER